drauk/mp/README.md

 See the file README.pub.html for compilation instructions.

-Run "make -f makefil.pub" to make the file mpdemo.pdf.
+Run "make -f makefile.pub" to make the file mpdemo.pdf.